 We hold our schools to high standards.
 In exchange, our schools enjoy the freedom to innovate and make decisions that reflect students’ needs—without additional burdens or red tape.

 Our first step is to assess start-up budgets and provide fiscal training for school board members during the application process.
-By collaborating with the school treasurer and reviewing the fiscal requirements and deadlines on a regular basis, we ensure that our schools are on track.
+By collaborating with the school treasurer and regularly reviewing the fiscal requirements and deadlines, we ensure that our schools are on track.
 We participate in the school auditing process and work with auditors to act as a liaison for the school.
-We review the Ohio Department of Education (ODE) issued payment reports and information to ensure all owed payments are reaching schools.
-We work directly and frequently with schools to identify and prevent problems to keep each school in good fiscal standing.
+We review the payment reports and information issued by the Ohio Department of Education and Workforce (DEW) to ensure all owed payments reach schools.
+We work directly and frequently with schools to identify and prevent problems and keep each school in good fiscal standing.

 As a careful steward of public tax dollars, OCCS provides a comprehensive package of fiscal oversight services for our member schools.

 As a statewide sponsor of charter schools, OCCS believes in the value of using on-the-ground resources for our schools in the form of regional representatives.
 Regional representatives are located in each area of Ohio where we sponsor schools, working directly with our schools on a personal level.
 Representatives ensure that each school is compliant 10 days before the start of the school year.
 Throughout the year, they attend board meetings and visit schools regularly, meeting with school leaders to ensure compliance with state and federal regulations.
 Representatives also coordinate technical support and school complaint investigations.
-They act as a liaison with the Ohio Department of Education.
+They act as a liaison with the Ohio Department of Education and Workforce.

-Regional representatives are one of the many ways that charter schools are able to perform at such high standards affording our students the best environments for learning.
+Regional representatives are one of the many ways that charter schools are able to perform at such high standards, affording our students the best environments for learning.

 Public charter schools generally operate with just two-thirds of the per-pupil funding provided for traditional public school students, and those funds must be allocated to cover the significant costs of education, facilities and transportation.
 With very limited exceptions, Ohio charter schools receive no portion of local share or levy funding.